awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

 Before configuring a Lambda authorizer, you must first create the Lambda function that implements the logic to authorize and, if necessary, to authenticate the caller\.
 The Lambda console provides a Python blueprint, which you can use by choosing **Use a blueprint** and choosing the **api\-gateway\-authorizer\-python** blueprint\.
 Otherwise, you'll want to use one of the blueprints in the [awslabs](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints) GitHub repository as a starting point\.

 For the example Lambda authorizer functions in this section, which don't call other services, you can use the built\-in [https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.
 When creating the Lambda function for your own API Gateway Lambda authorizer, you'll need to assign an IAM execution role to the Lambda function if it calls other AWS services\.
 To create the role, follow the instructions in [AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html)\.

+For more example Lambda functions, see [ aws\-apigateway\-lambda\-authorizer\-blueprints](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints) on GitHub\.

 ### EXAMPLE: Create a token\-based Lambda authorizer function<a name="api-gateway-lambda-authorizer-token-lambda-function-create"></a>